facelessuser/coloraide/docs/src/markdown/color.md

 color.
 The input parameters are identical to the `new` method, so we can use a color object, a color string, or even raw data points.

-Here the `#!color red` color object literally becomes an LCH color object with the new color `#!color lch(80% 50 130)`.
+Here the `#!color red` color object literally becomes an CIELCH color object with the new color `#!color lch(80% 50 130)`.

 ```color